codemagic-ci-cd/codemagic-sample-projects/android/android-native-quick-start/README.md

 ## Configure scripts to build the app
 Add the following scripts to your `codemagic.yaml` file in order to prepare the build environment and start the actual build process.
-In this step you can also define the build artifacts you are interested in.
+In this step, you can also define the build artifacts you are interested in.
 These files will be available for download when the build finishes.
 For more information about artifacts, see [here](https://docs.codemagic.io/yaml-basic-configuration/yaml-getting-started/).

 ``` yaml